-Scarifying, aerating and topdressing only need to be done once a year but they are essential healthcare for lawns.
+Looking for the greenest lawn in town?
+Then you’ll have to put your back into it.
+Scarifying, aeration and topdressing only need to be done once a year but they are essential healthcare for lawns.
 Actually, they’re more important for the health of the soil beneath the lawn.
-But without good soil you won’t get good grass.
+But without good soil, you won’t get good grass.
 It’s synergy.

-There are machines that can help you do these jobs.
-Most hire shops have them.
+There are machines that can help you do these jobs, and most hire shops have them.
 There are also landscapers and lawn care companies who can help out for a modest fee.
-You don’t need to exhaust yourself but you do need to include these things in your lawncare regime.
+You don’t need to exhaust yourself but you do need to include these things in your lawn care regime.

-Stuart spends mows his lawn twice a day, three times a week.
+How does Stuart get his famous luscious green lawn?
+Mows, mows and mows some more.
+In fact, Stuart mows his lawn twice a day, three times a week.
 That’s dedication.
 It’s also not possible for everyone.
 But it is mowing that keeps your lawn growing strongly (the plants want to replace what’s been taken away).

 Mowing also corrects uneven growth – for example where there’s a patch of super-fertile soil under the lawn.
 If you get worn patches, mowing a pattern in the lawn can lead the eye away from “faults”.

-All that mowing steals nutrients from the soil.
+All that mowing steals nutrients from the soil and affects the thickness of your lawn.
 Make sure you replace them with regular feeding.
 Choose a brand of lawn feed that you like and follow the manufacturer’s instructions to the letter.
 Keep using that brand for the whole season – no swapping mid-spring for something that’s on offer in the garden centre.
 Dosage and frequency need to be consistent.